Why Trust Our Teething Gel Recommendations?

 What We Didn’t Like

-Spry Infant Tooth Gel – Key Aspects
+Ashton & Parsons Gel – Key Aspects

 Teething Gels – We Do Not Recommend

-Below are the four over-the-counter teething gel we don’t recommend because they either contain Lidocaine or Benzocaine as their active ingredient.
+Below are the four over-the-counter teething gels we don’t recommend because they either contain Lidocaine or Benzocaine as their active ingredient.
 FDA and Health Canada have deemed teething gels containing numbing ingredient lidocaine and Benzociane as unsafe for babies under 24 months.

 Please read more about Benzocaine and FDA advisory in the Frequently Asked Question section of this article (below).